Physics-informed neural networks via stochastic Hamiltonian dynamics learning: Continuous Hamiltonian dynamics learning with forward-backward variational autoencoder

-\textbf{Architecture:} We wish to learn a reduced Hamiltonian neural network together with the optimal adjoint variable $p$ of the state $q$.
-We train two neural networks: \begin{enumerate} \item $h_{\theta}$ that inputs the generalized coordinates $(q, p)$ and outputs the appropriate reduced Hamiltonian $h_{\theta}(q, p)$. \item A $P$-net $P_{\phi}$ that takes input as the starting state $q_0$ and outputs the adjoint variable $p_0$ which leads $q_0$ to the optimal final state $q_T$. \end{enumerate}
+\textbf{Neural network architecture:} In this framework, we train two neural networks (see \cref{phase1_architecture}): \begin{enumerate} \item The parameterized reduced Hamiltonian $h_{\theta} = h_{\theta}(q, p)$ where inputs are the generalized coordinates $(q, p)$. \item A $P$-net $P_{\phi}$ that takes input as the starting state $q_0$ and outputs the adjoint variable $p_0$.
+This $p_0$ is necessary since the Hamiltonian $h_{\theta}$ also needs an adjoint variable as input in addition to the state variable. \end{enumerate}